-- o DetNet unaware: The classic case requiring service proxies. - o DetNet t-aware: An extant TSN system.
-It knows about some TSN functions (e.g., reservation), but not about service protection. - o DetNet s-aware: An extant IEC 62439-3 system.
+- o DetNet unaware: The classic case requiring service proxies. - o DetNet t-aware: A DetNet transport-aware system.
+It knows about some TSN functions (e.g., reservation), but not about service protection. - o DetNet s-aware: A DetNet service-aware system.
 It supplies sequence numbers, but doesn't know about zero congestion loss. - o DetNet st-aware: A full functioning DetNet end system, it has DetNet functionalities and usually the same forwarding paradigm as the connected DetNet domain.
 It can be treated as an integral part of the DetNet domain.